14mm female Purse-web Spider (Atypus affinis), on Surrey heathland, 1st October 2022

 Atypus affinis often dispose of their dead prey above the ground near the sock part of their web.
 From examining these remains Atypus affinis is known to feed on beetles, earwigs, flies, woodlice, and bees.
 It's very likely that the Atypus affinis would probably feed on any crawling invertebrates that happen to stumble across its web.

 Once the male Purse-Web Spider enters the burrow of a receptive female here it will remain for the rest of its days.
-The male dies shortly after mating, usually at the age of 4 years old.
+The male dies shortly after mating, usually at the age of around 4 years old.
 The male does not even live long enough to see its offspring hatch.
-The female and her offspring will feed on the dead body of the male, although they play no part in his demise.
+The female, and occasionally her offspring if they hatch in time, will feed on the dead body of the male, although they play no part in his demise.
 The female lives for around 8 years in total.

-When mating occurs in autumn the female egg-sacs will not hatch until the following summer.
-Juvenile specimens usually continue to live with their mother in her burrow for close to a year.
+When mating occurs in autumn the female egg-sacs will usually not hatch until the following summer.
+Juvenile specimens may continue to live with their mother in her burrow for close to a year.
+Other sources claim that the eggs hatch in the spring and the spiderlings leave their mother's burrow soon after their first moult.
 After this they can be found above ground as they disperse from their mother's burrow and head out looking for suitable habitat to build burrows of their own.
 The spiderlings may not always immediately build a burrow of their own but may spend the first stage of their independent life living above ground for a while.
 On heathland sites in Surrey groups of tiny Purse-web Spiders have been photographed building a communal silk rigging in heather, before dispersing.
 LINK

 It is believed that the Purse-web Spider hibernates at the bottom of its burrow during the colder months of November through to February.

-Even in the depths of its burrow the Purse-web Spider has one enemy, the Spider-Hunting Wasp, Aporus unicolor, which specializes in preying on Atypus affinis, and hunts the spider in its own burrow.
-Once located the wasp uses its sting to paralyse the spider before injecting it with its own eggs.
-The wasp larvae will hatch and feed on the paralysed spider.
-Due to the rarity of the Purse-web Spider this wasp is also a nationally scarce species.
-On heathland sites the Purse-web Spider often builds its burrow at the sloping edge of pathways, or bare patches of sand, under overhanging heather.
+Even in the depths of its burrow the Purse-web Spider still has enemies.
+The Spider-Hunting Wasp, Aporus unicolor specializes in preying upon Atypus affinis, and hunts the spider in its own burrow.
+Once located the wasp tears open the purse-web and enters the burrow.
+The wasp uses its powerful sting to paralyse the spider, before injecting it with a single parasitic egg.
+As the grub of the wasp grows the spider eventually dies.
+The grub then feeds on its remains.
+Due to the rarity of the Purse-web Spider this wasp is also a nationally scarce species too.
+(LINK)

 There there are 3 species of Atypus found in Europe, Atypus piceusAtypus muralis, and Atypus affinis.
 There is some speculation though that Atypus piceus could just be the result of hybridisation between Atypus affinis and Atypus muralis.
 Atypus affinis is the only Atypus sp. found in the UK.